New antiviral treatment rescues kitten from deadly feline illness

 At the Virginia-Maryland College of Veterinary Medicine, veterinarians are using a drug related to the antiviral remdesivir to cure feline infectious peritonitis (FIP), a disease that until recently meant certain death.

-For Lanala, a 6-month-old kitten who became the hospital's first patient on the treatment, it's meant a second chance at life.
+For Lanala, a 6-month-old kitten who received the treatment, it's meant a second chance at life.

 A race against time